Get to Know the Lingala language of central Africa

 I only agree to affiliate links for resources I genuinely believe in.
 By having affiliate links for resources I believe in, I hope this can reduce the cost of paid resources for you, whilst also helping me to continue working on books, videos, documentaries, and How to Learn Languages.

-If you buy books linked in How to Learn Languages guides, on my websites, or social media channels, I’ll earn a commission from Bookshop.org, whose fees support independent bookshops.
+If you buy certain books linked in How to Learn Languages guides, on my websites, or social media channels, I’ll earn a commission - at no extra cost to you - from Bookshop.org, whose fees support independent bookshops.
 Any books that aren’t available from Bookshop.org have been linked to their relevant page on Goodreads.

 This italki link is also an affiliate link.
-If you pay for your first lesson on italki using this link, you’ll receive $10 italki credits, and I’ll earn a commission.
+If you pay for your first lesson on italki using this link, you’ll receive $10 italki credits, and I’ll earn a commission - at no extra cost to you.

 Although the series aims to show anyone how to learn languages for free, it’s true that paid resources often help save time - both in terms of preparation and organisation.
 By having affiliate links for resources I believe in, I hope this can reduce the cost of paid resources for you, whilst also helping to make the development of more How to Learn Languages guides possible.